Sales: 312-922-9035

 What are the Changes?

-The government of Switzerland updated several requirements for work permits issued to third-country nationals.
-According to the government announcement, these measures have been taken to relieve labor market shortages in the country.
+The government of Switzerland has updated its work permit application requirements for permits issued to third-country nationals in order to relieve labor market shortages in the country, according to the government announcement.

 Looking Ahead